-Claim: The clothing store The Gap took its name from an acronym for ‘Gay And Proud.’
+Claim: The clothing store chain The Gap took its name from an acronym for ‘Gay and Proud.’

 Yesterday, I heard this one: The GAP was started by a gay man and the name means Gay And Proud.

-Gap Inc. has since grown from its jeans-only beginnings to become one of the most popular clothiers of this age.
-It employs more than 166,000 people worldwide and operates 3,800 stores under names including the Gap, Baby Gap, Gap Kids, Old Navy, and Banana Republic.
-(Old Navy accounts for 35% of Gap Inc.'s sales.)
+Gap Inc. has since grown from its jeans-only beginnings to become one of the most popular clothiers of its age.
+The company employs more than 166,000 people worldwide and operates 3,800 stores under brand names including the Gap, Banana Republic, Old Navy, Athleta, and Intermix.

-“Gay and proud" has become a catchphrase within the gay community because it proclaims in a positively-voiced manner that its members take pride in who they are rather than feel ashamed of their lifestyle.
-It wasn’t that long ago the majority of gays did not take open pride in their identity, and indeed concealing all evidence of sexual preference was the order of the day.
-"Gay and proud” thus represents a major shift in how a community has come to view both itself and the value of its individual members in
+“Gay and proud” became a catchphrase within the gay community because it proclaimed in a positively-voiced manner that its members took pride in who they were rather than feeling ashamed of their lifestyle.
+It wasn’t that long ago that concealing all evidence of a same-sex preference was the order of the day, and the phrase “Gay and proud” thus represented a major shift in how a community viewed both itself and the value of its individual members in

-Beyond the "ick" factor, what fuels this rumor is the desire to believe we’ve been let in on a piece of secret knowledge — our delight in sharing it with others often blinds us to the falsity of the gleaned information.
+Beyond that factor, what fuels this rumor is the desire to believe we’ve been let in on a piece of secret knowledge; our delight in sharing it with others often blinds us to the falsity of the gleaned information.
 Few can resist the lure of a deliciously wicked tidbit, thus few stop to check their facts before spreading the falsehood further.

 Kelley, Shane.
 “Widening the Gap.”
 The [Montreal] Gazette.
 15 July 1997 (p.
 F3).
 Reuters.
 “Gap Shares Fall 14% on Warning of Slow Sales.”
 The New York Times.
 11 August 2000 (p.
 C19).